boson-project/functions/FAQ.md

 and run functions as a Knative Service on Kubernetes.
 The major components of this project are listed here.

-* Function runtimes for Go, Node.js and Quarkus
+* Function runtimes for Go, Node.js, SpringBoot and Quarkus
 * Buildpacks for Go, Node.js, SpringBoot and Quarkus
 * A CLI for creating and managing functions as a Knative Service
 * Knative Serving and Eventing as the platform on which it all runs